 Layer 5: Finish with Whipped Cream

 For the final layer, a dollop of whipped cream adds extra richness to the dessert.
 For a boost of flavor and a bit of flair, we sprinkled candied ginger strips over the whipped cream.
 For other trifle recipes, you could add a dusting of cocoa powder, a sprig of fresh mint, or sprinkles to make the whipped cream look more festive.
-Serve the trifle right away or refrigerate until ready to serve (up to overnight).
+Enjoy the trifle right away or refrigerate until ready to serve (up to overnight).
 Use a large spoon when serving in order to keep all those trifle layers intact.